ObsidianLabs/CKB-Studio/README.md

 ### CKB Explorer

-The *Explorer* tab will explore account information.

-You can type a CKB address in the search bar the Explorer will reload the page and show the account information including account balance, live cells, account addresses, public keys, lock hash and transactions.
-You can click the refresh button to update the account information.
+In the *Explorer* tab, you can look at basic account information and transaction history.

 <p align="center">
   <img src="./screenshots/explorer.png" width="800px">